This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Heat a large skillet over medium-high heat.
-Crumble the ground beef and sausage into the skillet and cook until no longer pink, breaking up with a spatula as it cooks.
-Drain as much grease as possible.
+Add the ground beef and sausage, breaking it up with a spatula as it cooks.
+Cook until no longer pink, then drain off the excess grease.

-• Pour one jar of sauce into a 6-quart slow cooker.
+• Pour one jar of marinara sauce into the bottom of a 6 to 7 quart slow cooker.

-• Add the meat on top of the sauce.
+• Add the cooked meat on top of the sauce.

-• Pour the remaining sauce over the meat, then pour in the water.
-Sprinkle the basil, oregano, parsley, garlic powder and onion powder over the top.
+• Pour the remaining jar of sauce over the meat, then add the water.
+Sprinkle the bay leaves, basil, oregano, parsley, garlic powder, onion powder, and salt over the top.
 No need to stir.

-• Place the noodles on top, gently pushing them down so they are covered with liquid.
+• Place the dry spaghetti noodles on top and gently push them down so they are fully submerged in liquid.

-• Cover and cook on LOW for 2 1/2-hours, stirring the noodles gently about halfway through to make sure they aren’t sticking together.
+• Cover and cook on LOW for 2½ hours, stirring the noodles gently about halfway through to prevent clumping.

 Notes